What is institutional financial aid?

 What happens if after submitting the income certificate for my parent, the income suddenly drops?
 What do I do?

-You need to communicate with the financial aid team via email firstname.lastname@example.org to reconsider your case.
-Supporting documents will need to be submitted.
+You need to communicate with the financial aid team via email at email@example.com to give you access to the financial aid reconsideration form.
+Updated supporting documents will need to be submitted and your award will be reevaluated by the committee.

 I have submitted my parent/guardian income letter; why was it rejected?